 This is a fantastic board to post in the main hallway to help parents and students get to know the teachers.
 What a great idea, Victoria D.!

-Ms. Embry has a national park theme, so she made a bulletin board to match.
+Ms. Embry has a national parks theme, so she made a bulletin board to match.
 Here’s the sweet woodland animals border she used.

 “My weekly vocabulary list will be going on here.
 Many hours went into this.” —Melanie Shank

-Watch little faces light up when you welcome them to your classroom with this shining idea by Miss Wells Kinder Stars.
+Watch little faces light up when you welcome them to your classroom with this shining idea.

-Create a giant tree, and the owls will do the rest of the work in this idea from Ashley F.
+Create a giant tree, and the paper owl cutouts will do the rest of the work with this idea from Ashley F.

-Amanda W. knows her audience with this design for eighth graders.
+Amanda W. knows her audience with this sweet design for eighth graders.